 - To pay 30% deposit on booking, (non-refundable) with the balance payable 8 weeks before the start of the holiday.
 If a booking is made less than 6 weeks before the start of the holiday please send or arrange to pay the full rent at the time of booking, having first checked that the property of your choice can be reserved for you.
 Failure to pay the balance of the rental, by the due date (35 days prior to arrival), will result in the owner treating the property as available for re-booking.

 - To accept that a completed booking agreed by both parties is a binding contract and that any subsequent amendments must be agreed by both parties in writing.

 - To notify any cancellation in writing and pay any monies due.
 If the accommodation is re-let at the full rate, a full refund will be paid.
 If not re-let, then no refund will be made.

 Cancellation charges are;

 Within four weeks of commencement date 40% of balance.

 Within three weeks of commencement date – 60 % of balance.

 Two weeks or less from commencement date 80% of balance.

-The rental includes electricity, hot water and timed central heating in season.
-Bed linen is included but not towels, although these can be arranged if we are informed at the time of booking.
-We also provide a starter pack of logs and coal for the fire/wood burner.
+- The rental includes electricity, hot water and timed central heating in season.
+Bed linen is included but not towels.
+We also provide a starter pack of logs for the fire/wood burner.
 Further supplies of fuel for the fires can be purchased from local petrol stations.
 Please exercise care when using the fire/ wood burners.

 - To accept that should the property, subsequent to booking, become unavailable through any cause, the owner’s liability is limited to the repayment of any rent already paid.